PubInv/PubInv/ideas/Project #20: Personal Stool Analysis.md

 * Analyzed color,
 * Looked for blood streaks.

+Melody Kramer added the valuable insight that:
+"With urine, could conduct:

+pregnancy tests
+STD tests
+UTI tests
+BAC Test (imagine a toilet in a nightclub telling you if you couldn't drive)",

+to which I think we might be able to add a test for diabetes.
+In fact this is a wonderful idea, and probably easier than my original idea!
+Thanks, Mel!

 Note that in "West", parasites are generally not a problem, whereas getting enough fiber is.
 The situation is reversed in less affluent nations, where plant-based diets are more common, but parasites are more of a problem in those nations (which are correlated with tropical climate.)
 This idea could be valuable